iqbal1526/Karachi-House-Price-Prediction/README.md

 following is a short gif of the web application. (the value of the predicted price is changing as the value of Bedrooms, Bathrooms, Area, Location, and type is changed and the button is pressed).
 ![video](/Screenshots/webapp_demonstration.gif)

+## Running the app
+- run the app.py file
+- A URL will be assigned for e.g. (http://127.0.0.1:5000)
+- copy and paste it on any browser and run it and you're good to go!
+-
 ## Requirements

 To run this project, you need to download the following dependencies (you can download them using cmd etc):